brettkromkamp/topic-db/README.rst

 TopicDB is inspired by the topic maps paradigm, it is not (and never will be) an implementation of the `ISO/IEC 13250 Topic Maps`_ data model standard.

-TopicDB is intended to be used by other Python applications, and currently does not provide a web interface to the API. `Story Engine`_ and `Knowledge Builder`_ are good examples of TopicDB being used by other applications.
+TopicDB is intended to be used by other Python applications and does not provide its own user interface to the API.
+`Contextualise`_, currently in active development, will provide a complete web-based front-end user interface for TopicDB.

 Why?
 ----